moebiussurfing/ofxSurfingImGui/README.md

                 // Two widgets same line/row with the 50% of window panel width if (ofxImGuiSurfing::AddBigButton(b2, _w2, _h)) {
-                  /* This acts as callback.
-No parameter listener required. */ }
+                  // This acts as callback.
+                  // No parameter listener required.
+                }
                 ImGui::SameLine();
                 if (ofxImGuiSurfing::AddBigButton(b3, _w2, _h)) {
+                  // This acts as callback.
+                  // No parameter listener required.
                 }

                 // Or using raw ImGui